35 GTA 5 Locations Based on Real Life

 Why It Counts: Land Act Reservoir is based on Morris Reservoir.
 This is the safer comparison, not Hoover Dam or a generic dam claim.

-Claim Guardrail: Do not call it Hoover Dam.
+Accuracy Note: Do not call it Hoover Dam.
 That is not the cited real-world counterpart.

 GTA 5 Composite Locations